NODia

 Development of novel inhibitors of the nNOS-PIN complex for the treatment of type 2 diabetes.

-The nNOS and PIN proteins are both involved in controlling insulin secretion (Lajoix et al. Diabetes, 2001; 2004; 2006) and muscle sensitivity to glucose (Stamler et al., Physiol Rev, 2001) in rats and humans.
-In addition, molecular abnormalities of nNOS, particularly a reduction in its catalytic activity, are involved in pancreatic and muscle β-cell dysfunction in animal models of prediabetes (Mezghenna et al. Diabetologia, 2011; 2014).
+The nNOS and PIN proteins are both involved in the regulation of insulin secretion (Lajoix et al., Diabetes, 2001; 2004; 2006) and in muscle glucose sensitivity (Stamler et al., Physiol Rev, 2001) in rats and humans.
+Furthermore, molecular abnormalities in nNOS, particularly a reduction in its catalytic activity, contribute to pancreatic β-cell and muscle dysfunction in animal models of prediabetes (Mezghenna et al. Diabetologia, 2011; 2014).

-Subtly inhibiting the interaction of nNOS with its inhibitor PIN is a way to restore normal nNOS catalytic activity and correct the pancreatic and muscular defects present in diabetes.
-This strategy therefore has major potential for the development of new antidiabetic treatments targeting people with recent-onset diabetes.
+Selective inhibition of the interaction between nNOS and its inhibitor PIN is a way to restore normal nNOS catalytic activity and correct the pancreatic and muscular defects associated with diabetes.
+This strategy therefore holds significant potential for the development of new antidiabetic treatments targeting patients with newly diagnosed diabetes.

-The objective of the project is to identify novel chemical molecules capable of modulating this molecular complex and exhibiting antidiabetic properties.
+The goal of the project is to identify novel chemical compounds capable of modulating this molecular complex and exhibiting antidiabetic properties.